Pinning it Down: A Colonial Linguistic Map of Cameroon

 „Reist man von der Kongomündung den Kongo und Sanga hinauf bis zur Grenze der Sudansprachen im südöstlichen Eck unserer Kamerunkolonie, so durchfährt man gleich wie im Schacht eine geologische Schichtenfolge, hier in der Horizontalen die Völkerschichten des Bantu-Sprachgebiets von der jüngsten bis zur ältesten, und zwar in wesentlich klarerer Lagerung und besserer Erhaltung, als etwa auf dem Wege von der Kamerun-Küste aus ins Innere.“ ( Struck 1912: 206)

 The linguist travels through space, but also time – as Struck equates the layering of languages to the layering of geological strata.
 It is unclear, and to a certain degree unlikely, that Struck himself at that time had already travelled the region he was writing about.
 In his article, he mainly compiles data from other researchers.
-Nonetheless, the narrative he constructs is not one of bordered regions, but of travel and movement – by local populations and by researchers alike.
+Nonetheless, the narrative he constructs is not one of the bordering regions, but of travel and movement – by local populations and by researchers alike.

 Language as a Multi-Layered Experience

 Struck himself also designed another map for his article, which shows neatly separated areas of language use by language groups.
 This eschews the complicated issues that surface in the map discussed here.
 But while these analytical levels add up to a seemingly confusing design, they are also on par with the reasoning of his article.
 The need to pin languages to a certain ‘area’ reveals itself on the map by the hatched, dotted and sometimes even straight lines, which supposedly encircle different areas of language use.
 Their style indicates these borders being ‘porous’ to at least some degree, and to our detriment, Struck even adds another caveat to his map: Carelessly, “the names of a few other languages, whose areas of language use could not have been distinguished, are given on the map.”
 Additionally “the Haussa language, only intensively used in Nigeria, was left out for emphasis.”
-The mixture of several styles, which were necessary for Struck to show different layers of languages used in similar areas, only adds to the confusion of the reader: In some instances, entire areas are hatched, while in others, only borders are indicated.
+The mixture of several styles, which was necessary for Struck to show different layers of languages used in similar areas, only adds to the confusion of the reader: In some instances, entire areas are hatched, while in others, only borders are indicated.
 The use of colour, which should help to orient the reader, serves more to confuse than to clarify.

 While being based on the work of a young ethnologist, the difficulties in reading the map might not only result from Struck’s difficulties to present his material, but his incapability to tie it effectively to territory, as he is used to – and which he tries, without success, in this case.
 The article accompanying the map suggests that the natural mobility of a lingua franca severely undermined Struck’s goal of fixed clarity.
-The same seems to ring true to the linguistic method of acquiring data through language probes and, inevitably, travel.
-On the other hand, the side effect of indicating political instability or fragility in the region by depicting its stunning multilingualism, compared to German monolinguistic expectations, might have been intentional for legitimising German involvement in the area.
+The same seems to ring true for the linguistic method of acquiring data through language probes and, inevitably, travel.
+On the other hand, the side effect of indicating political instability or fragility in the region by depicting its stunning multilingualism, compared to German monolinguistic expectations, might have been intentional to legitimise German involvement in the area.

 Languages, organised in overlapping regions indicative of the historicity of their use, but also evading a clear-cut connection to a specific territory: It seems no wonder that Struck himself was perhaps overwhelmed by his own topic.
 Yet this can also be explained by the fact that it was not, strictly speaking, Struck’s own topic; he had not chosen to write on it, but instead, he had been asked by the editor of the journal, D. Westermann, to elaborate on existing work (as he dutifully points out in the introduction to his chapter).
 The design of the accompanying map — a confusing mess of hatched areas, lines and colour — might point to the difficulties to reduce a dynamic phenomenon to something fundamentally static and fixed.